First test on human rights for Gordon Brown – FCO appeals to Lords over Chagossians

 When he accepted the Labour party leadership, Mr Brown pledged ‘whenever and where-ever we find injustice and unfairness…it is our duty to act’.
 MRG and the UK Chagos Support Association urge him to stand by his words, and stop his administration persecuting a people who have suffered greatly at the hands of the United Kingdom authorities.

-MRG Head of Advocacy, Clive Baldwin said.”
+MRG Head of Advocacy, the MRG Press Office said.”
 If the FCO appeal goes ahead further taxpayers’ money will be spent unnecessarily.
 Since Gordon Brown has said he proposes to review uses of the Royal prerogative, he should prevent actions which potentially open the way for his administration attempting to govern overseas territories without proper Parliamentary oversight, and without the possibility of judicial review – in the worst colonial tradition.”

 After London forcibly removed the 2000 Chagos islanders, it leased Diego Garcia, the biggest island in archipelago, to the US for a top-secret military base.
 Most of the islanders ended up living in deep poverty in the slums of Mauritius.